jourdefeu/anomaly_detector/README.md

 # 🕸 Anomaly Detector

-A program designed to detect anomalous network activity on a host using machine learning techniques.
+A program designed to detect network anomaly activity on a host using machine learning techniques.

 ## ✨ Technologies